Store

 • params – Optional parameters for SQL query

-• connection – Optional sqlalchemy connection returned by Store.engine.connect().
+• conn – Optional sqlalchemy connection returned by Store.engine.connect().
 This can improve performance when performing many reads.
 If used for database modifications, it is the caller’s responsibility to perform a commit and ensure that the connection is closed correctly.
 Use of sqlalchemy’s context manager is recommended.

 Examples